rtxsc/blynk-library/linux/README.md

     $ sudo ./blynk --token=YourAuthToken

     OR

-    // if running cloud.cpp (no parsing required because everything is hard coded)
+    // executing cloud.cpp from Makefile (no parsing required because everything is hard coded)

     $ sudo ./blynk